Notification of Rights Under FERPA

 A "No Release" applies to all elements of directory information on your record.
 Fordham University does not apply a "No Release" differently to the various directory information data elements.

 Dependent Status of Undergraduates

 Generally, undergraduate students are considered holding "dependent" status unless written notification and adequate documentation of "independent" status has been submitted to the Office of Academic Records–Enrollment Group.

-Veterans enrolled at Fordham University utilizing education benefits programs—such as Post 9/11 GI Bill, Montgomery GI Bill-Active Duty, Montgomery GI Bill–Selected Reserve and the Reserve Education Assistance Program (REAP)—must present their Certificate of Eligibility to the Office of Academic Records at the time of registration or as soon as possible thereafter.
+Veterans enrolled at Fordham University utilizing education benefits programs—such as Post 9/11 GI Bill®, Montgomery GI Bill®-Active Duty, Montgomery GI Bill®–Selected Reserve, and the Reserve Education Assistance Program (REAP)—must present their Certificate of Eligibility (COE) and DD214 to the Office of Academic Records at the time of registration or as soon as possible thereafter.
+Those utilizing the Veteran Readiness and Employment Chapter 31 benefit should ensure that their counselor has authorized them for the semester and should inform the Fordham school certifying officials.
 Please refer to the VA website, www.gibill.va.gov, for eligibility criteria as well as type of education or training benefits available under each program.
-Veterans who do not have such a letter must follow the same procedure for payment of tuition as all other students.
+The VA can also be reached at 888 442-4551.
+Veterans who do not have such a letter (COE) must follow the same procedure for payment of tuition as all other students.
 Specific tuition questions should be directed to the Financial Aid office of your home school.